getgud-io/cpp-getgud-sdk/README.md

 #### Damage Action

 To add a Damage Action to a match, use the `SendDamageAction` function.
 A Damage action is an attack that caused damage to the victim player.
 Damage can be caused not only by the player but by the environment too.
-If the Damage is caused by the environment you can specify this in a playerGuid.
+If the Damage is caused by the environment you can specify this in a playerGuid using predefined variable `GetGudSdk::Values::Environment`

 ```cpp
 bool SendDamageAction(std::string matchGuid,